Resilience & resources: What if…?

 - If you're in an emergency situation, call 911 for immediate assistance.

-- If you're having any health challenges, you may wish to reach out to Campus Health and Counseling and Psychological Services for consultation and support.
+- If you're having any health challenges, you may wish to reach out to Campus Health and Counseling and Psychological Services for confidential consultation and support.

 - If you're having any difficulties that impact your ability to be a student, your first points of contact are generally your advisor (as applicable and appropriate), your Director of Graduate Studies, and your Student Services Manager.
 If you don't who they are, FIND OUT TODAY AND REMEMBER THEIR NAMES.